ideoforms/AbletonOSC/README.md

 AbletonOSC listens for OSC messages on port **11000**, and sends replies on port **11001**.
 Replies will be sent to the same IP as the originating message.
 When querying properties, OSC wildcard patterns can be used; for example, `/live/clip/get/* 0 0` will query all the properties of track 0, clip 0.

+When the data to be sent exceeds the maximum size limit of one OSC message, it will be divided into smaller chunks.
+The first chunk will begin with the delimiter '#\$#' and the last chunk will end with the same delimiter '#\$#'.
+This situation may occur, for example, with commands such as `/live/song/get/track_data` or `/live/clip/get/notes`.

 ## Application API

 <details>